skossan/Siralim_Ultimate_AutoBattler/README.md

 # Siralim_Ultimate_AutoBattler
-This is a simple script that will auto battle for you even when the game windows is not in focus.
+This is a simple script that will auto battle for you even when the game window is not in focus.

 #### The script will send the E key to the game window.
 - You can **toggle** the script on/off with **CTRL + SHIFT + E**